Advice to pivot into AI Safety is likely miscalibrated

 5 Where next?

-I’d like feedback from people deeper in the AI safety career ecosystem.
+I’d like feedback from people deeper in the AI safety career ecosystem about what I’ve gotten wrong.
+Is the model here sophisticated enough to capture the main dynamics?
 I’d love to chat with people from 80,000 Hours, MATS, FHI, CHAI, Redwood Research, Anthropic, etc., about this.
-What is your model about the candidate impact distribution, the tail behaviour, and the costs?
+What’s your model of the candidate impact distribution, the tail behaviour, and the costs?
 What have I got wrong?
 What have I missed?
 I’m open to the possibility that this is well understood and being actively managed behind the scenes, but I haven’t seen it laid out this way anywhere.

 6 Further reading